shadythegiant/first_c_libary/documentation/ft_calloc.md

 calloc()
+The calloc() function alloce would result in integer overflow, then calloc() returns an error.
+By contrast, an integer overflow would not be detected in the following call to malloc(), with the result that an incorrectly sized block of memory would be allocated:

+           malloc(nmemb * size);

-       The  calloc()  function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
+     🧠 The Problem: Overflow in nmemb * sizeates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
 The memory is set to zero.
        If nmemb or size is 0, then calloc() returns a unique pointer value that can later be successfully passed to free().

-       If the multiplication of nmemb and size would result in integer overflow, then calloc() returns an error.
-By contrast, an integer overflow would not be detected  in the following call to malloc(), with the result that an incorrectly sized block of memory would be allocated:

-           malloc(nmemb * size);

-     🧠 The Problem: Overflow in nmemb * size
+       If the multiplication of nmemb and siz

 When you do:

 c
-total_size = nmemb * size;
+total_size = nmemb \* size;
 If nmemb and size are both large enough, their product can exceed the maximum value that a size_t can hold — which is SIZE_MAX.
 This causes integer overflow, meaning the result wraps around and becomes a much smaller (and incorrect) value.

 This can lead to: